-- Select 'Sauté – More'.
+- Select 'Sauté – More/High'.
 Once hot, stir occasionally to sauté out the remaining water content/moisture (~5-7 minutes).
 Once the water has evaporated, continue to sauté (bhunai) for another 5-6 minutes.
 The masala will continue to thicken and reduce, and the oil will separate from the curry.

 - Cancel Sauté.
 Add the yogurt and stir to mix.
 Add potatoes and 2 – 2 ¼ cups water depending on how much curry/shorba you’d like.
 'Pressure Cook – High' for 5-6 minutes, depending on size of potatoes.
 Allow the pressure to naturally release for 5 minutes.
 Taste and adjust salt.
 Garnish with garam masala and cilantro.

 39 Comments on “Aloo Gosht (Mutton/Lamb and Potato Curry)”